->'''Wolsey:''' Now, explain how you, as a councillor of England, can obstruct these measures for the sake of your own private conscience.\\

 * JerkassHasAPoint: Henry VIII does have Biblical basis for wanting a divorce: lying with your brothers widow is considered to be a sin, and he genuinely believes his lack of a male heir is God's punishment, and that the King of Spain and the Pope are keeping him in a state of sin for their own reasons.
 Henry VIII was only able to marry his brother's widow because of a special dispensation granted by the Pope, but over time Henry came to believe the Pope never had the authority to do so.

-* JokerJury: The jury of More's trial is composed of broomsticks wearing hats, expect the Common Man, who's the foreman.
+* JokerJury: The jury of More's trial is composed of broomsticks wearing hats, except the Common Man, who's the foreman.

 * JumpingOffTheSlipperySlope: Henry VIII goes from a wanting a divorce from an unhappy marriage (that was forced upon him by his father and ministers) to being a paranoid tyrant who will not take any criticism of his rule.